virtualsecureplatform/TFHEpp/docs/GL.md

 per operand instead of the former sixteen one-prime chunks; diagonals whose shift is already zero modulo `2^LogQ` are not evaluated.

+Ciphertext products share those chunk transforms across all four input components.
+The three tensor outputs `(a0*b0, a0*b1+a1*b0, a1*b1)` are formed directly, with the cross term accumulated before inversion and its extra factor included in the CRT bound.
+Across the five n512 product-tree levels, 128-call batches are 24--31% faster than four separate base products.

 The common radix-2 implementation precomputes stage twiddles and bit-reversal swaps.
 Its pseudo-Mersenne reduction exploits `p = 2^62-c`, avoiding the compiler's 128-by-64 division helper.
 Inverse negacyclic and Rader transforms